 Platform aka Content Management System (CMS)

 WordPress is another commonly-used website solution.
-In itself, it's free to set up, but premium builder plugins can range anywhere from £10 to over £1000.
+In itself, it's free to set up, but premium builder plugins can range anywhere from £10 to over £1000, plus it has a great number drawbacks:

 - Clunky CMS - no live updates and inconsistent previews